3:40 KFM Hunters Chase

 6:40 Star Best For Racing Coverage Novice Hurdle

-Thirteen horses have been declared for the 2m novice hurdle for horses that have not won more than once over timber which has been won by Sizing Europe, Copper Bleu, Arvika Ligeonneire, Kid Cassidy and Un De Sceaux in recent seasons so it usually takes a good one to win it.
-Favourites have won the last five runnings and Arctic Fire has an outstanding chance of extending that to six as the County Hurdle runner-up is 12lb clear of his next nearest rival.
+Nine horses have been declared for this 2m novice hurdle for horses that have not won more than once over timber which has been won by Sizing Europe, Arvika Ligeonneire, Kid Cassidy, Un De Sceaux and Arctic Fire in recent seasons so it usually takes a good one to win it.
+Favourites have won the last six runnings.

 On The Fringe